peitalin/google-trends-beta/README.md

 ## Gtrends-beta

 The script pulls 'interest-over-time' queries from Google Trends and utilizes the new word disambiguation features of Gtrends Beta (2013 Q4).
-Matches on financial firms, investment firms etc then by fuzzy string matching.
+Matches on specified entity types and category.

 The program inputs the original search term and disambiguates between various entity types, then returns the correct company/corporate type matched by phrase similarity.
 In case there are multiple company types (e.g. Wachovia Securities, Wachovia Group).
+Default entity types are firms and investment banks.

-Occasionally when the entity name does not match original search term, it is because the company has changed name and Google Trends actually returns the new company name/parent company.
+**Python 2 not supported.

 ### INSTRUCTIONS: